minhtriphan/LongFinBERT-base/README.md

 parser.add_argument('--max_len', type = int, default = 10_000, help = 'The maximum sequence length.')

 # Training
-parser.add_argument('--gradient_accumulation_steps', type = int, default = 1, help = 'The number of gradient accumulation steps.')
-parser.add_argument('--apex', type = int, default = 1, help = 'Whether or not we train with mixed precision.') parser.add_argument('--nepochs', type = int, default = 5, help = 'The number of training epochs.')
+parser.add_argument('--train_one_part', type = int, default = 1, help = 'Whether or not training only the first part, or both parts of the training data.') parser.add_argument('--gradient_accumulation_steps', type = int, default = 1, help = 'The number of gradient accumulation steps.') parser.add_argument('--apex', type = int, default = 1, help = 'Whether or not we train with mixed precision.') parser.add_argument('--nepochs', type = int, default = 5, help = 'The number of training epochs.')